pagaredivyanka/AirFare/README.md

 - **LinkedIn:** [divyanka-pagare](https://www.linkedin.com/in/divyanka-pagare-269b0422b/)
 - **E-mail:** pagaredivyanka@gmail.com
 # Overview
 A Java console application to calculate airfare for flights by different airline agencies.
-This project demonstrates the object-oriented programming concept in Java, including  **encapsulation - getter and setter**, **selection statement - switch case** used to make it interactive via a simple menu-driven interface.
+This project demonstrates the object-oriented programming concept in Java, including  **encapsulation - getter and setter** methods, **selection statement - switch case** used to make it interactive via a simple menu-driven interface.

 # Features
 - **Airline Management**